dchudz/predcomps/markdown/Bar.md

 ## We don't really need a model to understand this...

-(for clarity, showing only a discrete subset of prices)
+(A random subset of the data.
+For clarity, showing only a discrete subset of prices.)

 ![](figure/unnamed-chunk-4.png)